 Perfect Bite Sized Dessert

-This recipe reminds me of my sugar cookie truffles, but with a delicious cake base instead.
+This recipe reminds me of my sugar cookie truffles, but with a delicious cake base similar to my cake balls instead.
 Moist and crumbly cake is mixed with rich buttercream frosting, then dipped in a sweet chocolate coating.
 Not only do these cake pops taste incredible, but they look amazing too!

 There’s just something about eating a decorative, bite-sized dessert on a stick that is so fun.
 My kids love these!
 These homemade cake pops are the perfect treat for birthdays, baby showers, wedding showers, holidays or when hosting a dinner party.
 You can even wrap them up individually and give them to guests as party favors!